 - Change the demand hours if possible.
 This would reduce the demand and allow the capacity to fulfill the demand.

-The first 2 options are straight forward and don’t need much explanation.
-The 4th option is also straight forward to implement in the template (update the demand sheet), though it may be hard to get project stakeholders to reduce the demand (or scope).
+The second option Change Demand is also straight forward to implement in the template (update the demand sheet), though it may be hard to get project stakeholders to reduce the demand (or scope).

-We will focus on the 3rd option which will neither increase the cost nor reduce the demand.
-It is the re-assignment of tasks to existing resources to remove over-utilization.
+We will focus on the 3rd option which may neither increase the cost nor reduce the demand.
+It is the re-assignment of capacity and demand (tasks) to existing resources to remove over-utilization.

-Developer 2 needs just 5 more hours of capacity.
-However, Developer 1 has 37 unutilized hours.
+Developer 2 is overutilized by 5 hours while Developer 1 has 37 unutilized hours.

 Let’s refresh the calculations.
 Data ribbon –> Refresh All.